Your Guide to a Successful Financial Audit

 A new grant approval, changes in your company’s organizational structure and leadership, or newer internal control systems might require new reporting and accounting considerations that must be disclosed to the auditor at the time of planning.

 One of the most critical steps is to analyze the company’s official tax returns and records.
-Tax records must be kept for at least seven years.
-Pull out your firm’s tax receipts from the IRS and use them to reconcile any discrepancies in your tax records such as the amounts paid in taxes and tax liabilities.
+Tax records must be kept for at least seven years and are a critical part of maintaining accurate financial records.
+Pull out your firm’s tax receipts from the IRS and use them to reconcile any discrepancies in your tax records, such as the amounts paid in taxes and tax liabilities.
 Also, go through the tax credits and deductions claimed most recently, making any adjustments in the financial statements as required.

 Step 6: Organize the Data

 There has to be a secure way to store audit data that’ available for analysis during the subsequent years.
 An effective approach is to organize the data using sub-folders for categories or transaction cycles.
-Classifying the data into groups such as payables and expenses, cash, fixed assets, revenue and receivables, debts, investments, etc also proves quite helpful.
+Classifying the data into groups such as payables and expenses, cash, fixed assets, revenue and receivables, debts, investments, and the cash flow statement proves quite helpful.

 For maximum accuracy, consider comparing the internal records of income, expenses, and cash holdings against the stored external records.
 For instance, you can compare the internal purchase records against the purchase receipts sent by suppliers for individual months.